Queen Sally’s Diamond Deli

 A beautiful mish-mash of high tea meets deli, expect to see plenty of sweet treats as well as preserves to take home.
 There’s raw slices for those who want something a little more wholesome, although it is hard to turn down one of Queen Sally’s special pink Chelsea buns.
 Wellington Chocolate Factory, Baron Hasselhoffs, Libertine Teas, Fix and Fogg and a freezer full of Nice Blocks are some of the local creations you can take home, or try some of Queen Sally’s own specialty sauces, chutneys and jams.

 Like stepping back in time to when a local deli was a frequent sight in the neighbourhood, Queen Sally’s is an easy-going reminder of what a café that caters to all looks like.
-Babies, friendly dogs, schoolboys and local tradies all pop in for their share of warm service, Supreme coffee and takeaway lunches from a place that knows how to foster a community vibe.
+Babies, friendly dogs, schoolboys and local tradies all pop in for their share of warm service, Havana coffee and takeaway lunches from a place that knows how to foster a community vibe.